Graduate Studies Discount

-Seton Hill directly supports graduate students through a university-funded grant to help offset tuition costs.
-The Graduate Studies Grant underwrites 20% of tuition for new students, and 25% of tuition for Seton Hill alumni.
-To apply, complete the Graduate Studies Grant Survey and submit it to the Office of Graduate and Adult Studies.
+Seton Hill directly supports graduate students through a university-funded discount to help offset tuition costs.
+The Graduate Studies Discount underwrites 20% of tuition for new students, and 25% of tuition for Seton Hill alumni.
+To apply, complete the Graduate Studies Discount Survey and submit it to the Office of Graduate and Adult Studies.
 You also have the option to complete this survey online.
-(Students enrolling in the Physician Assistant Program, the Orthodontics Program, or the graduate certificate in Entrepreneurship are not eligible for this grant.)
+(Students enrolling in the Physician Assistant Program, the Orthodontics Program, or the graduate certificate in Entrepreneurship are not eligible for this discount.)

 To qualify for any federal assistance a student must be a U.S. citizen or hold an alien registration card, must have a high school diploma or its equivalent, and must complete a Free Application for Federal Student Aid (FAFSA), Master Promissory Note and Entrance Counseling Session at www.studentloans.gov.